zk/lt-gitstatusbar/README.md

 A [LightTable](http://lighttable.com) plugin to display the current editor's Git repo's branch and status in the statusbar.

+**Git branch / status will only show for files that are in repositories whose root is in your workspace.**

+## Screenshots

 Master branch, no unstaged changes in repo:

 ![](http://f.cl.ly/items/0I1C2q2b2t0Z3Y031h00/Screen%20Shot%202014-05-01%20at%2011.22.40%20AM.png)